IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

 #### ZooKeeper Installation

  ZooKeeper is an open-source server for highly reliable distributed coordination of cloud applications, launched by Apache.
-If you need to deploy more than one instance of IginX, you will need to install ZooKeeper.
+If you need to deploy more than one instance of IGinX, you will need to install ZooKeeper.
 Otherwise, **skip this step entirely**

 The specific installation method is as follows,